AlexSoldin/CSC2002S-Assignment-3/README.md

 the resultant wind direction and diﬀerent types of clouds that may be produced.
 These types of clouds include: Cumulus (0), Striated Stratus (1) and Amorphous Stratus (2).

-The Makefile will compile and run the CloudClassification.java program which takes in <inputFileName><outputFileName> and performs the necessary calculations and classifications.
+The Makefile will compile and run the CloudClassification.java program which takes in "inputFileName outputFileName" and performs the necessary calculations and classifications.